£

 "We're positive because there's lots of treatments, and there's always new treatments coming up.
 And the development is so fast.
 In five years, who knows what might be out there."

-Mart, living with myeloma since 2020
+Mart, diagnosed with myeloma in 2020

 Read about our research to understand myeloma work towards a cure.